World History was re-designed for the 2016-17 school year and this course covers those changes.

 July 31-August 3, 2017 8 a.m. - 4 p.m.

 (3 graduate credits or 2 in-service credits)

 Tuition and Fees: Graduate: $900 or In-Service: $795

 Instructor: Charles Hart has been an A.P.
 World History table leader for the last eight years and has also read A.P. exams in U.S. History and European History since the 1980s.
-He has facilitated weeklong AP World History workshops in Georgia, Iowa, Florida, North Carolina, Washington, Wisconsin, Texas, Mississippi, California, and Arkansas.
+Westmont High School in Westmont, Illinois.
+He has facilitated weeklong AP World History workshops in Georgia, Iowa, Florida, North Carolina, Washington, Wisconsin, Texas, Mississippi, California, Arkansas, Nevada and Louisiana.
 College Board has asked Mr. Hart to present the AP World History post-conference workshop at the AP Annual Conference in Washington D.C. in 2010.
 Mr. Hart currently teaches at Korea International School (Seoul, Korea) and can be reached at: firstname.lastname@example.org.

 Application & Registration Instructions

 The AP* Summer Institutes may either be taken for 3 graduate credits for $900 (no additional fees) or on a non-credit basis for in-service credits for $795 (no additional fees).
 You tuition includes: complimentary continental breakfast and lunch each day, approved College Board materials, complimentary textbooks (depending upon the institute) and a binder of handouts from the instructor.